IJustNeedOffsets/iManager/README.md

 Able to connect with anything.
 For that reason I made the iManager.app, it will launch the iphoneManage.app with right permission and connect it.
 So when you want to open iManagerlaunch.app, drag the .app file to your Taskbar

+## Planned to be added in the future:
+-Installing tweaks system, and package manager after jailbreaking with checkra1n -Making a modified version of Sileo and adding an option to install it

 ## Have Fun using this programed.
 I only tested it with checkra1n jailbreak so don´t blame me when you need use a different port with iproxy.
 # in case you need to use iproxy 2222 22 instead of iproxy 2222 44:
 go to finder /Applications/iManagerlaunch.app and click show package content. right click the file named iManagerlaunch and say open with text editor,